 Student Fellows Program

 At the conclusion of an annual competitive application process, the Center awards stipends to talented students to serve as student fellows.
 Six students serve as research fellows while the others serve as marketing fellows helping the Center to market its faith and freedom educational events and scholarship.
 Mentoring and making employment and graduate school connections for its student fellows, the Center is a farm team of sorts that prepares promising young leaders to serve in the country’s premier national and state-based think tanks.
-In addition to working with student fellows, the Center served an additional 522 students last year via various educational initiatives including a three-day networking trip in Washington, D.C.
+In addition to working with student fellows, the Center served an additional 722 students last year via various educational initiatives including a three-day networking trip in Washington, D.C.

-Celeste Anderson ’18 is a junior at Grove City College where she studies political science as her major and is pursuing a minor in business.
+Celeste Anderson ’18 is a senior at Grove City College where she studies political science as her major and is pursuing a minor in business.
 Celeste is originally from Grand Rapids, Michigan.
 Thanks to her parents, her home life fostered her faith and an interest in free enterprise.

 On campus, Celeste started an Executive Council through the American Enterprise Institute (AEI) which she currently chairs.
 AEI is a public policy think thank and Celeste has had the pleasure of attending various student conferences.
 Celeste is also the executive articles editor for the Grove City College Journal of Law & Public Policy.

 During the summer of 2016, Celeste was part of the Charles Koch Institute’s Internship Program and she worked as a development and fundraising intern at the Leadership Institute in Arlington, Virginia.
 She has worked as a research and teaching assistant for Dr. Caleb Verbois, a professor of political science and contributing scholar with the Center for Vision & Values.
 Celeste is also a member of the Crimson and White alumni honorary.
 In her free time, Celeste likes to read, sketch, be outdoors and travel.
 She will spend the spring semester of 2017 studying in Florence, Italy.